skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Law]

 ##LexisNexis Library Express
-Find newspaper and magazine articles, media transcripts, business information, and legal sources such as federal and state court cases dating back to 1789. _Note: Only the news and business sections are accesible outside the library._
+Find newspaper and magazine articles, media transcripts, business information, and legal sources such as federal and state court cases dating back to 1789. _Note: Only the news and business sections are available outside the library._

 [Articles]
 [Business & investing]
 [Law]

 ##Library PressDisplay
-Current newspapers from around the world, presented in image format with photos, ads, crossword puzzles, and more.
+Current newspapers from around the world, presented in image format with full layouts, photos, and advertisements.

 [Articles]